In the Heights: Act 2

-Nina and Benny spend the night together in Benny's apartment as Kevin frantically searches for her all night; Benny worries about what Kevin will say about their relationship but is happy to finally be with her ("Sunrise").
-Down the street, Usnavi, whose bodega has been looted, convenes with Abuela Claudia to discuss what will happen with the money.
-Abuela Claudia decides to give Sonny and Usnavi each a third of the money and urges Usnavi to use it to achieve his lifelong dream of returning to his home in the Dominican Republic.
+Kevin spends the night searching for Nina, who is spending the night with Benny in Benny's apartment.
+Benny worries about whether Kevin will approve of him dating Nina, but is happy to spend time with Nina regardless ("Sunrise").
+Usnavi's bodega has been robbed.
+Usnavi convenes with Abuela Claudia to discuss what will happen with the money.
+Abuela Claudia decides to give Sonny and Usnavi each a third of the money and urges Usnavi to use his money to achieve his lifelong dream of returning to his home in the Dominican Republic.
 While Usnavi shares some doubts, he eventually decides to go ("Hundreds of Stories").
-Nina eventually returns home to find her parents worried sick about her, and Kevin grows furious when he learns she was with Benny, disapproving of their relationship partially due to Benny not being Latino.
+Nina eventually returns home, and discovers her parents have been frantically searching for her.
+Kevin grows furious when he learns Nina was with Benny and disapproves of their relationship, partially because he wants Nina to date a Latino man, which Benny is not.
 Nina and Kevin loudly argue before Camila intervenes, criticizing Kevin for throwing Benny out and Nina for not coming home.
 She urges them to come together and work things out as a family ("Enough").

 As the neighborhood copes with their frustration over the heat and blackout, Daniela urges them to dispel the negativity and muster up enough energy for a neighborhood celebration.
-As the block reluctantly begins making the most of a bad situation, Daniela leads the crowd in mocking Vanessa for not realizing Usnavi's feelings for her as well as Benny for his tryst with Nina the previous night.
-Usnavi soon emerges and announces Abuela Claudia's winning of the lottery as well as their flight for the Dominican Republic the following day.
-Vanessa is visibly upset by his leaving, and so is Sonny, who has long had a crush on Nina and whose only close relative is Usnavi.
-Usnavi calms Sonny down by revealing that they plan to give him a third of the lottery winnings and begins to rouse excitement throughout the block once more by encouraging them to celebrate before everything changes ("Carnaval del Barrio").
+Daniela leads the crowd in playfully teasing Vanessa for not realizing Usnavi's feelings for her, and Benny for his tryst with Nina the previous night.
+Usnavi arrives and announces that Abuela Claudia had won the lottery, and that he has booked a flight for the Dominican Republic, which will leave the following day.
+Vanessa is visibly upset by the news of Usnavi's impending departure.
+Sonny is upset by that news and the news of Nina's relationship with Benny, as Sonny had a crush on Nina himself.
+Usnavi calms Sonny down by revealing that he and Abuela Claudia are giving him third of the lottery winnings.
+Usnavi encourages the neighborhood residents to celebrate before everything changes ("Carnaval del Barrio").